W-VHS

 W-VHS (Wide-VHS) is an HDTV-capable analog recording videocassette format created by JVC.
-The format was originally introduced in 1994 for use with Japan's Hi-Vision, an early analog high-definition television system.
+The format was originally introduced on January 8, 1993 for use with Japan's Hi-Vision (aka MUSE), an early analog high-definition television system.
+The first W-VHS recorder was the Victor (JVC) HR-W1, released on December 28, 1993.

 Naming

-JVC gives four reasons for naming the format "Wide-VHS":
+The Japanese language uses "W", as an ideogram meaning "double", the original Japanese name of the system refers to a doubling of resolution seen on W-VHS system.

+By the time the system was being prepared for a western market, JVC had retrofitted the "W" name as "Wide-VHS" and coined four marketing points based on the "Wide" moniker.